-- Avoid interrupting while someone else is talking. - Before either accepting or rejecting the ideas of others, take some time to reflect on them.
-Always try to put yourself into others' shoes and understand their point of view. - If you must disagree with the ideas of others, do so without being condescending or rude. - When working in a group setting, try to withhold your personal values, opinions, or prejudices if they are not relevant to your work. - Try to build on the ideas of others during meetings.
+- · Avoid interrupting while someone else is talking. - Before either accepting or rejecting the ideas of others, take some time to reflect on them.
+Always try to put yourself into others' shoes and understand their point of view. - If you must disagree with the ideas of others, do so without being condescending or rude. - When working in a group setting, try to withhold your personal values, opinions, or prejudices if they are not relevant to your work. - Be aware of your unconscious bias and how it may affect your ability to see other's points of view or consider their ideas. - Try to build on the ideas of others during meetings.
 This creates a constructive, collaborative atmosphere.
 Staying positive is also an important feature of effective communication.
 Complaining and talking behind people's backs at work (or even when you're not at work) is disrespectful and can lead to a negative working atmosphere.